suxuekun/libpyiotcloud/README.md

        - with Dockerfiles and Docker-compose file
     6. Ionic web app can be compiled as iOS/Android mobile apps
        - SSL certificate bought from GoDaddy.com registered on NGINX.
+       - Webapp compiled for Android using Ionic but requiring Android Studio/SDK

 ### REST APIs for User Sign-up/Sign-In